Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 [Marlo](https://github.com/isovector/marlo)
 : Another FLOSS engine: Marlo is written in Haskell.
 Has a small index that's good enough for surfing broad topics, but not good enough for specific research.
 Originally available at `marlo.sandymaguire.me`.

+websearchengine.org OR tuxdex.com
+: Both were run by the same people, powered by their inetdex.com index.
+Searches are fast, but crawls are a bit shallow.
+Claims to have an index of 10 million domains, and not to use cookies.
+The pages are currently down and the domains re-direct to porn sites; I'm not aware of any official notice.

 ## Exclusions